The Beneficial Weeds You Want In Your Garden

 Most types of sorrel are also edible.
 Young sorrel leaves can be used as a herb, or as a salad leaf.
 Sorrel has a very fresh and zingy flavour, that is reminiscent of that of the zest of a lemon.
 This flavour really lifts a dish naturally.
 Because of this, sorrel has become one of my favourite things to grow in my garden.
 Eat the leaves when they are young though – I find that the larger they get, the leaves take on more of a woody texture which isn’t so tasty.

-With so many beneficial properties, I promise, you’ll soon view sorrel as a plant, rather than a weed.
+With so many brilliant properties, I promise, you’ll soon view sorrel as a plant, rather than a weed!

 Dandelions